JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 But whatever, this day we were headed to Canal Street to see if my mom could score a job.

+I clearly remember climbing up the stairs on the Southwest side of Canal Street

 ***